AleronFrancois/AleronFrancois/README.md

 # Aleron Francois

 ## 💻 About Me
 Currently studying the Bachelor of ICT with a major in Cybersecurity and Networking at the University of Tasmania.
-I previously graduated the Diploma of ICT in which i developed a strong interest in cybersecurity, networking, and 3D graphics programming.
+I previously graduated the Diploma of ICT in which I developed a strong interest in cybersecurity, networking, and 3D graphics programming.

 ## 🛠 Skills & Technologies
 - **Programming Languages:** Proficient in C#, Python and Java